 Of the many avenues one can choose to save for retirement, the Roth IRA is one of the most popular retirement savings plans for today’s investors.
 Contributions to a Roth IRA are made after taxes, and the income you earn is tax-free.
+Roth IRAs can also be self-directed, allowing you to invest in alternative assets like real estate and private equity.
+Understanding how self-directed Roth IRAs work can make a real difference in the way you save for retirement.

 These benefits make Roth IRAs an attractive choice for those hoping to increase their retirement savings.
 Assuming the tax rate of tomorrow will be higher than today, investors choosing this plan prefer to pay the tax now rather than at a higher rate later.